 How much do rideshare drivers typically earn?

-Lyft drivers make an average of $24 an hour, while Uber drivers make roughly the same.
+Lyft drivers make an average of $24 an hour, while Uber drivers make an average of $19 per hour.

 But make sure to factor in gas, repairs, platform commission fees, and other expenses to get a real idea of how much you're really going to earn.